mavryk-network/mvkt/README.md

 git clone https://github.com/baking-bad/tzkt.git
 cd tzkt/

-make ghost-init  # Restores DB from the latest snapshot.
-Skip it, if you want to index from scratch. make ghost-start # Starts DB, indexer, and API.
-By default, the API will be available at http://127.0.0.1:5010. make ghost-stop  # Stops DB, indexer, and API.
+make basenet-init  # Restores DB from the latest snapshot.
+Skip it, if you want to index from scratch. make basenet-start # Starts DB, indexer, and API.
+By default, the API will be available at http://127.0.0.1:5010. make basenet-stop  # Stops DB, indexer, and API.
 ````

 ## Have a question?